earth-insights/ZoomEarth/README.md

 ## 🎊 News and Updates

+- `2026.2.21` 🎉🎉🎉 ***ZoomEarth: Active Perception for Ultra-High-Resolution Geospatial Vision-Language Tasks*** is accepted to CVPR 2026
-- `2025.11.22` 🎉🎉🎉 We release the code that supports faster inference with vLLM!
+- `2025.11.22` 🎉 We release the code that supports faster inference with vLLM!
-- `2025.11.18` 🎉🎉🎉 ***ZoomEarth: Active Perception for Ultra-High-Resolution Geospatial Vision-Language Tasks*** is now avilable on [arXiv](https://arxiv.org/abs/2511.12267)!
+- `2025.11.18` 🎉 ***ZoomEarth: Active Perception for Ultra-High-Resolution Geospatial Vision-Language Tasks*** is now avilable on [arXiv](https://arxiv.org/abs/2511.12267)!
-- `2025.11.15` 🎉🎉🎉 ZoomEarth-3B is publicly available on [huggingface🤗](https://huggingface.co/HappyBug/ZoomEarth-3B)!
+- `2025.11.15` 🎉 ZoomEarth-3B is publicly available on [huggingface🤗](https://huggingface.co/HappyBug/ZoomEarth-3B)!
-- `2025.11.15` 🎉🎉🎉 LRS-GRO is publicly available on [huggingface🤗](https://huggingface.co/datasets/HappyBug/LRS-GRO)!
+- `2025.11.15` 🎉 LRS-GRO is publicly available on [huggingface🤗](https://huggingface.co/datasets/HappyBug/LRS-GRO)!

 ## 🎞️ Demo Video